 One of the major issues of Indian wildlife is human-wildlife conflict in agriculture areas.
 To avoid this, there is a need to secure the National Parks' boundaries and to use local resources for chain linking or making ditches to form physical boundaries.
-Also it is possible to are in conflict with humans.

-translocate wildlife from such areas to areas where the chances of humanwildlife conflict minimal.
-For example, India is producing 150 tigers every year from the various core areas, but once they disperse there is no tracking mechanism place and the tigers usually disappear.
-A solution to this problem is translocating the animals from the area where they
+Also it is possible to translocate wildlife from such areas to areas where the chances of human-wildlife conflict are minimal.
+For example, India is producing 150 tigers every year from the various core areas, but once they disperse there is no tracking mechanism in place and the tigers usually disappear.
+A solution to this problem is by translocating the animals from the area where they are in conflict with humans.